quantavil/obsidian/Java/Collections.md

         // Reverse the order of the elements in the list Collections.reverse(list); // [spinach, spinach, carrot, broccoli, Tomato]

+		// Remove all elements from the list that are in another collection list.removeAll(olist);

+		// Clear all elements from the list list.clear();

     }

 }
 ```

+##